khenriks/mp3fs/mp3fs.1.md

 :   Print usage information.

+**--log\_format, -olog\_format**=*FORMAT*

+:   Specify the format to use for log messages, with the following
+    substitutions:

+    %I - thread ID

+    %L - log level

+    %M - log message

+    %T - time, formatted as YYYY-MM-DD HH:MM:SS

+    The default is "[%T] tid=%I %L: %M".

 **--log\_maxlevel, -olog\_maxlevel**=*LEVEL*

 :   Set the maximum level of messages to log, either ERROR, INFO, or DEBUG.